Table of Contents

 Differential diagnosis

-- Inflammatory bowel disease: basal plasmacytosis, less apoptosis, evidence of chronicity
+- Basal plasmacytosis, less apoptosis, evidence of chronicity

-- Idelalisib associated colitis: somewhat similar histology to anti-PD1 associated colitis, history probably necessary for distinction (Am J Surg Pathol 2015;39:1661)
+- Somewhat similar histology to anti-PD1 associated colitis; history is probably necessary for distinction (Am J Surg Pathol 2015;39:1661)

 Board review style question #1

-- A 64 year old man with ulcerative colitis recently completed 3 cycles of pembrolizumab therapy for metastatic carcinoma.
-He underwent colonoscopy with biopsy for diarrhea.
-Which feature is key to differentiating anti-PD1 associated colitis from ulcerative colitis?
+A 64 year old man with ulcerative colitis recently completed 3 cycles of pembrolizumab therapy for metastatic carcinoma.
+He underwent a colonoscopy with a biopsy for diarrhea.
+Which of the following features is key to differentiating anti-PD1 associated colitis from ulcerative colitis?

-- Increased crypt epithelial apoptosis and lack of significant chronicity
+- Increased crypt epithelial apoptosis, lack of significant chronicity and absence of basal plasmacytosis

 - Involvement of the rectum